Need to talk? Call 1800 882 436.

 People with diagnosed allergies should avoid all triggers and confirmed allergens.

-It’s a good idea to ensure your friends and family know how to follow your anaphylaxis action plan too in case you need help.
+It's a good idea to ensure your friends and family know how to follow your anaphylaxis action plan in case you need help.
+Wearing a medical ID bracelet or necklace can also help others recognise and respond to the emergency.

 Resources and support